jlegatheaux/RC2020-assignments/assignment-5/README.md

 ### Stage 3: Add split horizon with poison-reverse

 In this stage, you must add split horizon with poison-reverse to improve the convergence behavior of your DV routing implementation.
-That improvement must be implmented by the method that sends announcements since it only concerns the way DV announcements are build.
+That improvement must be implemented by the method that sends announcements since it only concerns the way DV announcements are build.

 Note that you will need to enable or disable split horizon with poison-reverse in your router in accordance with the setting of the `preverse` flag in the configuration file, which you can test using the boolean value of variable `preverse` in your code.